LoopKit/loopdocs/docs/gh-actions/build-dev-browser.md

 ## Automatic Update & Build

 The automatic update and build features of the development branch are only available if you set the `dev` branch as your default branch.
-Be sure to read the [Automatic Update & Build](automatic.md) if you did this.
+Be sure to read the [Automatic Update & Build](automatic.md){: target="_blank" } if you did this.